How to Use Twitter to Boost Your Startup

 Many people are doing innovate promotions and support with Twitter.
 I won’t try to outline those here, but I’ll offer some pragmatic steps to get you started on the right track:

 - Create separate accounts for business vs personal.
 If you already use Twitter for personal notes to your friends, use another account for business activity.
-Your business account should be similar to your website, and have a name, picture, and tone that reflects your business brand and logo.
+Your business account should be similar to your website and have a name, picture, and tone that reflects your business brand and logo.

 - Tweet something of value in each message.
 Make every relationship a win-win.
-That means give as much as you expect to get – free advice, special promotions, pointers to useful information, and sometimes just friendly conversation.
+That means giving as much as you expect to get – free advice, special promotions, pointers to useful information, and sometimes just friendly conversation.
 Show that you are a reachable real person, sincere and trustworthy.

 - Search other people’s tweets for business leads.
-With the native Twitter Search, and a host of free tools on the Internet, you can mine the universe of all tweets for people potentially interested in your product or service.
+With the native Twitter Search and a host of free tools on the Internet, you can mine the universe of all tweets for people potentially interested in your product or service.
 Set up search argument filters to find them, and follow-up diligently but politely on every lead.

 - Use the many free tools to improve productivity.
 Twitter’s native user interface is limited and not very friendly.
 Use tools like TweetDeck to set up your control panel and SocialOomph to spread out your responses across the day.
 There are hundreds of other tools to be found via the Internet.

 - Become an authority in your business domain.
 One of the challenges we all face before buying things on the Internet is to separate the quality sources from the scammers.
-Use Twitter to highlight your business, knowledge, integrity, and your leadership.
+Use Twitter to highlight your business, knowledge, integrity, and leadership.
 Remember that, more than ever, people still buy from people.

 - Stay top-of-mind with other experts on Twitter.
 Seek out your peers, offer interesting links, respond to tweets, and post thoughts of value at least a few times a day.
 Twitter is a stream, not like email, where people only look at what’s happening now.
 Your challenge is to stand out in the stream.